Ultimate Texas Sales Tax Guide

 You can file and pay Texas sales tax online or by mail.

 If you paid $50,000 or more in sales tax, you need to file and return sales tax electronically.
-And if you paid $10,000 or more in sales tax in the previous Texas fiscal year, you’re required to file electronically and pay via electronic funds transfer (EFT).
+And if you paid $10,000 or more in sales tax in the previous Texas fiscal year, you must file electronically and pay via electronic funds transfer (EFT).

 Meanwhile, taxpayers who paid $500,000 or more need to transmit payments using TEXNET.